TNDC2002/PEproject/documents/report.md

 - Deploy Stage Configuration:
   - Environment: The deploy stage utilizes the Vercel app integration, which requires setting up appropriate environment variables in the Vercel app.
   - Actions: When a new commit is pushed to GitLab, the pipeline initiates the deployment process by interacting with the Vercel app.
+- Deploying to Vercel:
-- Deploying to Vercel:The pipeline integrates with the Vercel app, which allows for easy and automated deployment of the Node.js application.
+  - The pipeline integrates with the Vercel app, which allows for easy and automated deployment of the Node.js application.

+In addition to the existing CI/CD pipeline stages, there is a specific section dedicated to deploying the backend of the application to the Render app.
+Due to limitations in the free tier of the Render app, automated deployment of the latest backend commit is not possible.
+Therefore, the deployment process for the backend needs to be done manually by deploying the most recent commit.

+IMAGE (X3)

 ### 5.5.
 API Utilization